xiadd/matic-docs/docs/develop/wallets/getting-started.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

+Wallets that support Polygon allow for key management, access to accounts controlled by private keys, and interfaces that allow users to perform chain actions and sign transactions.

 :::caution Third-party wallets

 These third-party wallets have integrated Polygon and support a variety of features.
-You should use your own due diligence in researching and using them.
+**You should use your own due diligence in researching and using them**.
 The official Polygon Support cannot provide support for issues with these wallets or other non-native wallets.

 :::